simonberner/gilded-rose-refactoring-kata-python/README.md

 You will see that without any Tests in place, you will be lost while refactoring.

-## What is Tidying?

-Tidying :broom: is a development activity where we change the structure (not the behaviour!) of existing code to improve its readability.

 ## What is Refactoring?

-Refactoring :hammer: is a development and testing activity to improve the design (readability, maintainability, reducing complexity) of existing code by **changing its internal behaviour** while preserving its functionality.
+Refactoring :hammer: is the overall development and testing activity to improve the design (readability, maintainability, reducing complexity) of existing code preserving its functionality/behavior.
+By continuously improving the design of code, we make it easier and easier to work with it. complexity) of existing code by preserving its functionality (external behavior).
 By continuously improving the design of code, we make it easier and easier to work with it.

+## What is Tidying?

+Tidying :broom: is a refactoring technique where we cleanup the structure of existing code.
+It often a preparation step in creating value for future development activities.
+You can see it like tidying your room at home.

 ## Gilded Rose Requirements Specification